Hearty Turkey Chili

 How perfect is this?
 It’s great for parties or entertaining guests, or simply for family.
 My family loved eating our chili this way; however, I also made some the traditional way too.

-Now, it’s time to enjoy a delicious bowl of chili, but first head on over to Sprouts and stock up!
+Now, it’s time to enjoy a delicious bowl of chili!
 It’s the perfect time to stock those pantries for the fall season.